yifeiw1218/WebCardGames/README.md

 ### Yifei Wang
 **Current Stage**
-1. Achieve the basic function of blackjack in C++
+1. Achieve basic functions of blackjack in C++
-2. something 2

 **Plan to do**
 1. Rewrite the balckjack in MVP
-2. something 2

 ###  Ziyu Tang
 **Current Stage**